 Tapkey is an open platform for mobile access.
-It comes with an open Management API, Mobile SDK and Lock SDK, for partners to seamlessly integrate smartphone-based access into existing apps and create new access solutions for a connected world.
+It comes with open Web APIs, a Mobile SDK and a Lock SDK, for partners to seamlessly integrate smartphone-based access into existing apps and create new access solutions for a connected world.
 The easy-to-use and highly secure technology provides instant and reliable access to doors, cars, houses, delivery boxes, furniture and much more.
 Access is physically controlled via Tapkey-enabled locks.
 It allows users to manage access permissions to physical resources in the cloud.
 Each lock belongs to exactly one owner account.
 An owner account typically has exactly one user who is the owner and is allowed to manage the account's locks.

 Access permissions are assigned to an owner account's contacts, which are identified via their email addresses.
 Permissions can also be assigned to access cards which can be written using NFC-enabled smartphones.